countnoobula/.github/.github/ISSUE_TEMPLATE/bug_report.md

 Priority
 -------------------
 Please tick the relevant checkbox
-- [ ] Urgent - _The bug is breaking interactions for users_
+- [ ] Extreme - _The bug is breaking interactions for users, meaning that they are unable to use the system_
-- [ ] Critical - _This impacts a critical procedure_
+- [ ] Urgent - _This impacts a system procedure in a critical manner_
-- [ ] Important - _This should be resolved within a week_
+- [ ] High - _This should be resolved within a week_
-- [ ] Backlog - _tackle important issues before attending to this this_
+- [ ] Normal - _tackle important issues before attending to this this_

-Any other comments? (logs, output, error reports, or any other useful information)
+Additional Notes
 -------------------
-…
+…add any logs, error reports, etc, here_